3ba2ii/Facial-Keypoints-Detector/README.md

 ### Methods to decrease the error :

-    1. Try splitting the given test set into Validation set and Test set in order to get better results.
+    :blush: Try splitting the given test set into Validation set and Test set in order to get better results.

     2. Try training the model for more epochs > 10 epochs